tweag/credential-helper/docs/lookup_chain.md

 ## Setup steps

-While some servies require specific setup steps, you can login to most services with the following generic steps.
+While some services require specific setup steps, you can login to most services with the following generic steps.
 The credential helper tries to explain how to login, based on a given uri.
 Examples:

 ```